 PRECISION POTS Of course, they've always been hard guys to catch up with in precision pots.
-When they brought out their low-cost, ten-turn, half-inch Model 162, it shock us up because it looked like a military pot at commercial prices.
-Well, now they're broadening this line with two companion models --the 163 with a rugged 1/4-inch shaft and 3/8-32 thread bushing for panel mounting; and the 164, which is a servo mount version of the standard 162.
-And they're also going to be pushing And they're also going to be pushing their Model 140-which is a lot of pot for the mensy in a balf-inch, single-turn version.
+When they brought out their low-cost, ten-turn, half-inch Model 162, it shook us up because it looked like a military pot at commercial prices.
+Well, now they're broadening this line with two companion models-the 163 with a rugged 1/4-inch shaft and 3/8-32 thread bushing for panel mounting; and the 164, which is a servo mount version of the standard 162.
+And they're also going to be pushing their Model 140-which is a lot of pot for the money in a half-inch, single-turn version.